William Henry Harrison III: Indiana

 While studying at the University of Nebraska Omaha, Harrison joined the Junior Chamber of Commerce in Omaha, Nebraska.
 In 1923, he went to Indianapolis and served on the city's Junior Chamber of Commerce board of directors until he was selected to serve as the president.
 In 1926, he attended the Junior Chamber of Commerce national convention in Jacksonville, Florida, to represent Indiana and parts of Ohio and Kentucky.

-In 1926, he was elected to the Indiana House of Representatives to represent Marion County and served until 1929.
+In 1926, Harrison was elected to the Indiana House of Representatives to represent Marion County and served until 1929.
 While he was serving in the House his father was serving in the Indiana Senate.
 In 1928, he ran for Marion County attorney, but was defeated.

-On December 2, 1931, he was elected as president of the Universal Club, a welfare and education organization, which held its meetings at the Columbia Club, which was formed by local Republicans who had supported the presidential campaign of Benjamin Harrison.
+On December 2, 1931, Harrison was elected as president of the Universal Club, a welfare and education organization, which held its meetings at the Columbia Club, which was formed by local Republicans who had supported the presidential campaign of Benjamin Harrison.

-In 1932, he received the Republican nomination for Indiana's 12th congressional district.
-During the campaign he praised President Herbert Hoover and was endorsed by the prohibitionists Anti-Saloon League in the primary and the anti-prohibitionist Association Against the Prohibition Amendment in the general election.
+In 1932, Harrison received the Republican nomination for Indiana's 12th congressional district.
+During the campaign he praised President Herbert Hoover and was endorsed by the prohibitionist Anti-Saloon League in the primary and the anti-prohibitionist Association Against the Prohibition Amendment in the general election.
 In the general election he was defeated by incumbent Representative Louis Ludlow.

-Wyoming
+Wyoming House of Representatives

-State legislature

 Harrison owned land in Wyoming and would go on vacation to his farms in the state.
 In 1937, he purchased the IXL Ranch in Dayton, Wyoming, from Jack B. Milward.
 He moved to the IXL Ranch and practiced law in Sheridan, Wyoming.

-In 1944, he was elected to represent Sheridan County in the Wyoming House of Representatives as a Republican.
-In the House of Representatives he served alongside another William Henry Harrison, who was also named after President William Henry Harrison and was born in 1895, from Laramie County.
+In 1944, Harrison was elected to represent Sheridan County in the Wyoming House of Representatives as a Republican.
+In the House of Representatives, he served alongside another William Henry Harrison, who was also named after President William Henry Harrison and was born in 1895, from Laramie County.
 Both he and the Harrison from Laramie County had sons named William Henry Harrison.
-In 1949, he co-sponsored a bill to reorganize the Game and Fish Commission into the Game and Fish Department.
+In 1949, Harrison co-sponsored a bill to reorganize the Game and Fish Commission into the Game and Fish Department.

-In 1948, he was elected to serve as the chairman of the Sheridan County Republican Party after the resignation of former chairman George D. Johnson.
+In 1948, Harrison was elected to serve as the chairman of the Sheridan County Republican Party after the resignation of former chairman George D. Johnson.
 National Republican Committeeman Frank Horton declined renomination due to health problems.
 At the party's state convention, Harrison supported W. J. Wehrli to succeed Horton, but only the Natrona County delegation backed Wehrli.
 The post was won by Ted Crippa, a banker and former member of the state highway commission.
 In April 1950, Harrison resigned to focus on his congressional campaign and was replaced by William J. Fleming.